SK-Africa/SearchKings-Africa-UTM-Grabber/README.md

 **Q3: How do I dynamically update links with UTM parameters?**
 A3: Add the class "sudonim-link" to any links you want to be dynamically updated.

-[Changelog remains the same]

-## Frequently Asked Questions

-[Previous FAQs remain, with the following changes:]

 **Q4: Do I need to modify my forms to include UTM parameters?**
 A4: Yes, you need to add hidden input fields to your forms for each of the UTM parameters.
 The plugin will then automatically populate these fields with UTM data.